JASory/ENT/README.md

 Elementary Number Theory for Integers in Rust

-The fastest provably correct library for primality checking in the interval 0;2^64 + 2^47 that is publicly available.
-Algebraic definitions of primality and factorization are used, permitting checks like -127.is_prime() to return true and unique factorizations to be considered unsigned.
+The fastest provably correct library for primality checking in the interval 0;2^64 + 2^49 that is publicly available.
+Algebraic definitions of primality and factorization are used, permitting checks like -127.is_prime() to return true and unique factorizations to be considered unsigned.Published as number-theory on crates.io